Metro board expresses wariness over increased debt but gives tentative approval

 The bonds would be paid back over 25 years using the dedicated funding from jurisdictions served by Metro.
 The agency also sold $534 million in bonds over the summer.

-While the money will finance a slate of projects, most immediately, it will be used to pay for new platforms at 20 stations with a price tag of $431 million.
+While the money will finance a slate of projects, most immediately it will be used to pay for new platforms at 20 stations with a price tag of $431 million.
 Because Metro moved up the project’s timetable, the agency needs more money upfront to pay contractors.

 Other projects include purchasing the latest model of rail car, replacing escalators and station lighting, buying 90 new buses and rolling out a mobile fare payment system and app.